 Following nationwide changes in graduate student demographics, we are more often seeing non-traditional students and career changers applying to the Program.
 While some are able to meet the early decision deadline, others may need to take a missing prerequisite or to study for the admissions tests.
 The regular decision deadline provides additional time for those candidates to meet the program requirements for admissions while balancing against their other responsibilities.

-The Association of Anesthesiologist Assistant Program Directors, or AAAPD, has moved to launch new sections within the CASAA as well.
+The Association of Anesthesiologist Assistant Education Programs, or AAAEP, has moved to launch new sections within the CASAA as well.
 These changes mirror and align with the MSA Program’s shift to a more holistic structure.
 The application now asks prospective students to provide more biographical and demographic information, which will be used to create a more complete picture of the student’s background.
 For example, students will be able to report if they grew up in a medically underserved area, any economic disadvantages they may have experienced, and information on their family situation.
 Additionally, students will be able to report any leadership experience they have as well as other healthcare or medical professions they have applied to in recent years.

 These new features will allow the admissions team to assess applicants individually and to better understand the unique abilities, experiences, and perspectives that each could bring to the MSA Program at Case Western Reserve University.
 The application materials will now provide the admissions team with insight into the context in which each student grew up, and how those socioeconomic and geographical factors may have impacted the individual experience of each student.